YasinduLiyanage/Hack-The-Box-Labs/README.md

-I use the repository as a journal of my Hack The Box Lab solutions.
+I use this repository as a journal of my Hack The Box Lab solutions.